 Internal Derangement: disruption of the functioning of the ligaments and cartilage of a joint

 Hyper-mobile Joint: laxity of ligaments or certain bony anatomy that predisposes to patients dislocating TMJs (open lock)

 Treatment varies and may be different for each patient.
 Your treatment plan and care will be customized and tailored to your specific needs and diagnosis.
 Treatment options range from simple self-care to custom total joint replacement.
 Because, for most patients, TMD symptoms are usually self-limiting, simple, conservative modalities are used as first line treatments.

 It is important to understand that TMD is a musculoskeletal disorder as opposed to a dental disorder and the teeth have little to do with it.
-Dr. Hershkin believes in treating these ailments using evidence-based research and he uses tried and true methods to treat this joint exactly as the orthopedic community treats the other joints in the body.
+Drs.
+Hershkin and Merriam believe in treating these ailments using evidence-based research and he uses tried and true methods to treat this joint exactly as the orthopedic community treats the other joints in the body.
 Patients who suffer from chronic pain are treated exactly as other chronic pain patients are treated.

 Part of your initial appointment will involve your doctor formulating a special, individualized treatment plan that is tailor-made just for you.
-Dr. Hershkin will offer you treatment options drawn from his experience and knowledge base that he feels may have a positive effect on your symptoms.
-Dr. Hershkin is skilled in all phases of treatment for diseased TMJs, from the simplest conservative treatment to the most complex surgical procedures.
+Drs.
+Hershkin and Merriam will offer you treatment options drawn from his experience and knowledge base that he feels may have a positive effect on your symptoms.
+Drs.
+Hershkin and Merriam are skilled in all phases of treatment for diseased TMJs, from the simplest conservative treatment to the most complex surgical procedures.
 He uses all available scientific research to pick and choose the newest and most successful procedures to offer to his patients to ease their suffering.